DOLBY LABORATORIES, INC.

 - Set clear hiring policies for employees or former employees of Dolby’s independent auditors.

-- Discuss and, as appropriate, review with management and the independent auditors Dolby's annual and quarterly financial statements and annual and quarterly reports on Forms 10-K and 10-Q, including Dolby's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations," discuss with the independent auditors any other matters required to be discussed by Auditing Standard No. 16 and recommend to the Board whether the audited financial statements and management's discussion and analysis should be included in Dolby's Form 10-K.
+- Discuss and, as appropriate, review with management and the independent auditors Dolby’s annual and quarterly financial statements and annual and quarterly reports on Forms 10-K and 10-Q, including Dolby’s disclosures under “Management’s Discussion and Analysis of Financial Condition and Results of Operations,” and the independent auditor’s report on the audited financial statements including any critical audit matters (CAMs) or other disclosure that may be contained in such report, discuss with the independent auditors any other matters required to be discussed by Auditing Standard No. 16 and recommend to the Board whether the audited financial statements and management’s discussion and analysis should be included in Dolby’s Form 10-K.

 - Discuss, in a general manner, including the type and presentation of information in, earnings press releases and financial information and earnings guidance to be provided to analysts and rating agencies, including the proposed use of any “pro forma” or “adjusted” non-GAAP information.